SylviaOne/Repo-hub/README.md

-## What do you call a criminal going down the stairs?
-Condescending
+## What do you call a gorilla wearing headphones?
+Anything you'd like, it can't hear you.